-Peter Chen's original paper said that the weak entity can also "be applied recursively".
+Peter Chen's original paper said that the weak entity can also "be applied recursively ".
 In our opinion this is equivalent to a common modelling pattern in where we have a chain of weak entities as in the example below and also as illustrated by the Flight, Flight-Leg, Flight-Leg Instance example in Elmasri and Navathe [2].
-The example below in figure 5 shows how a University module is made up of components and a component can be made up of many elements.
+The example below in figure 11 shows how a University module is made up of components and a component can be made up of many elements.
+Students take the individual elements which are then put together to form component etc. Some modules may have only one component (maybe one exam), some have two components (maybe exam and coursework), some have components broken down into elements (maybe where there are several practical tasks which are assessed for a component and each task is regarded as an element.).
 This is a common pattern for University modules.
-Figure 5 shows the representation in UML notation.
+Figure 11 shows the representation in UML and Figure 8 in EER using Elmasri and Navathe notation.